Haptic81/Mythix-Executor-TamperMonkey-/README.md

 # Mythix-Executor
-An Easy TO Use Tamopermonkey Injector
-V2.1
-Discord: akahaptic
+An Easy To Use Tampermonkey Injector | V2.1 | Discord: akahaptic DO NOT CLICK THE SETTNGS EMOJI RIGHT NOW IT IS BUGGED